Gustave Whitehead Resources

 Books About Gustave Whitehead

-“Gustave Whitehead: First in Flight” by Susan Brinchman (2015) – You may order it here.
+“Gustave Whitehead: First in Flight” by Susan Brinchman (2015) – You may order it here or on Amazon.

 History by Contract (O’Dwyer & Randolph, 1978); Before the Wrights Flew (Randolph, 1966); Lost Flights of Gustave Whitehead (Randolph, 1937)